Safeguarding / Child Protection

 - Having a dedicated Safeguarding/Child Protection Team of three identified members of staff (see above)

-- Having an up to date Safeguarding/Child Protection Policy
+- Having an up to date Child Protection and Safeguarding Policy and Procedures

 - Having an open door policy where concerns can be shared in confidence